zeljkoobrenovic/grounded-architecture/_posts/2022-08-12-marketplaces.md

 <br>

-Digital marketplaces facilitate transactions between buyers and sellers but do not act as the sellers or buyers themselves.
-They primarily sell a reduction in transaction costs across three dimensions: Search and Information Costs, Bargaining and Negotiation Costs, and Policing and Enforcement Costs.
+Digital marketplaces **facilitate transactions** between buyers and sellers but **do not act as the sellers or buyers themselves**.
+They primarily sell a **reduction in transaction costs** across three dimensions: **Search and Information** Costs, **Bargaining and Negotiation** Costs, and **Policing and Enforcement** Costs.
 Various monetization strategies exist, including paid subscriptions, promoted listings, and additional services that reduce transaction costs.

-A digital marketplace serves as an intermediary platform that connects buyers and sellers, facilitating transactions without holding inventory or providing the services themselves.
-Unlike traditional retailers, which manage their stock and directly sell goods or services, digital marketplaces provide infrastructure, trust, and efficiency to enable commerce (Figure 1).
+A digital marketplace serves as **an intermediary platform** that connects buyers and sellers, facilitating transactions without holding inventory or providing the services themselves.
+Unlike traditional retailers, which manage their stock and directly sell goods or services, digital marketplaces provide **infrastructure, trust, and efficiency** to enable commerce (Figure 1).

 ![](assets/images/figures/marketplace.png)
 ***Figure 1:**  The structure of multi-sided marketplaces, where a central platform facilitates interactions among various participants including buyers, sellers, advertisers, support agents, additional service providers (e.g., transport, insurance), and optionally intermediaries.
 The platform delivers core functions such as search and information, bargaining and negotiation, fulfillment, and policing and enforcement to enable smooth, trusted, and efficient transactions.
 Each stakeholder interacts with the platform in different ways, contributing to and benefiting from the ecosystem’s value exchange.*